Landlords Beware of Discrimination Policies

-- Unsatisfactory references from landlords, employers, and or personal references: Sometimes landlords refuse potential tenants on the basis of reports of gambling, drug dealing, unusual damage to the property, failure to give proper notice when vacating, etc. You are legally entitled to refuse a potential renter based on these references.
+- Unsatisfactory references from landlords, employers, and or personal references: Sometimes landlords refuse potential tenants based on reports of gambling, drug dealing, unusual damage to the property, failure to give proper notice when vacating, etc. You are legally entitled to refuse a potential renter based on these references.

-- Frequent Moves: You can deny potential renters if you decide what constitutes frequent moves and apply that exact same criteria to every applicant.
+- Frequent Moves: You can deny potential renters if you decide what constitutes frequent moves and apply those exact same criteria to every applicant.

 - Too short a time on the job: Same as the Frequent Moves above.

 - Drug Users: This is only valid for current drug users.
 If a potential renter was or is in a current drug treatment program and no longer uses drugs, the Federal Government protects them as handicapped under the Fair Housing Act.